+People who take medications in ways in which they were not intended to be used may develop addictions, and those addictions can be truly devastating.
 In a prescription medication advertisement on television, a woman with arthritis clutches her swollen and puffy fingers to her chest and grimaces in pain.
 The music swells, and the woman takes a tiny pill.
 In the following frames, she’s seen watering her plants and even playing the piano, all while smiling and showing no signs of pain whatsoever.

 Advertisements like this make it easier for consumers to believe that prescription medications have the power to do amazingly good things.
 It can be difficult to think of these same medications having the potential to do harm.
 The fact is, however, that prescription medications can and do harm hundreds of thousands of people every day.

-From Abuse to Addiction
+From Prescription Use to Prescription Addiction

+The prescription drug addiction issue in the United States has been called an epidemic.
 The evidence seems to suggest that this term might not be an exaggeration.
 In fact, according to the National Council on Alcoholism and Drug Dependence, about 20 percent of the US population has abused prescription medications at some point in their lives.

 - Taking higher doses